dopi95/School-Management-System/README.md

 A comprehensive full-stack school management system built specifically for **Bluelight Academy**.
 This modern web application provides complete administrative control over students, employees, payments, and system management with advanced role-based access control.

-## 🏫 About Bluelight Academy

-This system is designed and developed for Bluelight Academy to streamline their educational administration processes.
-It provides a centralized platform for managing all aspects of the academy's operations.

 ## ✨ Key Features

 ### 🔐 Authentication & Authorization